labdaddy/KVM/KVM-setup.md

+### KVM Setup
-### KVM Setup: to create a network of virtual machines on the local host will require a few steps.
-Follow along below and use the linnks to see more detailed instructions along the way.
+#### The goal of this project is to learn how to setup a network of virtual machines on a local system.
+To create this network of virtual machines will require a few steps.
+Follow along below and use the links to see more detailed instructions along the way.

 1. Install and setup KVM - see instructions at KVM-setup
 2. Setup networking in libvirt - see instructions at libvirt-network-setup